The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements.markdown

 Use the `tags` metadata field discussed above to indicate this information, when applicable.

+<a id="derived-dataset-specification"></a>

-## Derived Dataset Specification
+## Derived or Synthetic Dataset Specification

-_Every_ dataset that is _derived_ via a processing pipeline from one or more other datasets requires its own dataset card, which must reference all _upstream_ datasets that feed into it (and by extension, their dataset cards of metadata).
+_Every_ dataset that is _derived_ or _synthesized_ via a processing pipeline from one or more other datasets or models requires its own dataset card, which must reference all _upstream_ datasets and models that feed into it (and by extension, their dataset and model cards of metadata).

-For example, when a derived dataset is the filtered output of one or more _raw_ datasets (defined below), where duplication and offensive content removal was performed, the new dataset may now support different recommended `uses` (i.e., it is now more suitable for model training or more useful for a specific domain), have different `bias_risks_limitations`, and it will need to identify the upstream (ancestor) `source_datasets`.
+For example, when a derived dataset is the filtered output of one or more _raw_ (defined below) datasets, where duplication and offensive content removal was performed, the new dataset may now support different recommended `uses` (i.e., it is now more suitable for model training or more useful for a specific domain), have different `bias_risks_limitations`, and it will need to identify the upstream (ancestor) `source_datasets`.

 Suppose a new version of an existing dataset is created, where additional or removed data is involved, but no other changes occur.
 It also needs a new dataset card, even while most of the metadata will be unchanged.

+Finally, what if several datasets are used to derive a new dataset and these upstream data sources have different licenses?
+What if synthetic data is generated using a model? **_The &ldquo;most restrictive&rdquo; upstream license must be used or a suitable alternative._** For example, if one upstream source is not permissively licensed, the data from it in the derived dataset can't be &ldquo;made&rdquo; permissive by using a more permissive license.
+The whole derived dataset **must** use the most restrictive license attached to the upstream datasets.
+Similarly, a synthetic dataset generated from a model has to be licensed in accordance with the terms of use for the model.
+Some commercial models don't allow generated content to be used in permissively-licensed datasets, for example.

+{: .note}
+> **NOTE:** The derived dataset license must match the &ldquo;most restrictive&rdquo; upstream license or a similarly-restrictive alternative must be used.
+For synthetic data generated by a model, the terms of service for the model must be supported by the new dataset's license.

 **Table 3** lists the minimum set of metadata fields that must change in a derived dataset:

 <a name="table-3"></a>

-{% include data-spec-table-template.html
+{% include specification-table-template.html
-  title="Table 3"
+  title="Derived Dataset Requirements"
   context=""
-  table_id="table3_spec_fields"
+  table_id="derived_dataset_requirements_spec_fields"
   show_source=false
   context=""
 %}